nrichers/questdb.io/docs/get-started/binaries.md

 </Tabs>

-This binary weights around 20MB, this depends on your operating system.

-When using this binary, you do not need anything on your machine, the Java runtime is packaged directly with QuestDB.
+The Java runtime is packaged directly with QuestDB and you do not need anything else.

-## Extract the tarball
+## Extract the tarballs

 <!-- prettier-ignore-start -->

 <Tabs defaultValue="any" values={[
   { label: "Any (no JVM)", value: "any" },
-  { label: "Linux", value: "linux" },
+  { label: "QuestDB (Linux)", value: "linux" },
-  { label: "FreeBSD", value: "bsd" },
+  { label: "QuestDB (FreeBSD)", value: "bsd" },
-  { label: "Windows", value: "windows" },
+  { label: "QuestDB (Windows)", value: "windows" }, ]}>
-]}>

 <!-- prettier-ignore-end -->